-In addition, Van Pelt contributes to ESPN’s telecasts of the Masters and The Open, two of professional golf’s majors, as both an anchor and hole announcer.
-He also hosts SportsCenter reports and specials from the events.
+In addition, Van Pelt serves as main host of ESPN’s golf coverage, including the Masters and the PGA Championship, two of professional golf’s majors, and he hosts SportsCenter reports and specials from the events.

 Van Pelt joined ESPN in early 2001 as the network’s lead professional golf reporter, shortly thereafter becoming a SportsCenter anchor and later a co-host on ESPN Radio of Tirico and Van Pelt each weekday afternoon..

 In July 2009, The Scott Van Pelt Show made its debut on ESPN Radio and in a simulcast on ESPN2.
 The show was re-named SVP & Russillo in October 2012, and ended in the summer of 2015 when Van Pelt was preparing for the launch of the new midnight SportsCenter.